JonathanGuerne/BigDataAnalysisLabo2/REPORT.md

 The aim of this laboratory is to discover the framework spark.
 This will be done in a pratical case as we will use scala and spark to compute statistics about programming language over wikipedia articles.
 To be more precize we will try and compare different methods to compute the number of time a specific langague was mentionned.

 In the conclusion of this report we will also compare our computed results with the ones prensented in [this recent article](https://redmonk.com/sogrady/2018/08/10/language-rankings-6-18/) from the RedMonk.
+RedMonk computed their staticts mostly with Github and stackoverflow so it will be interesting to take that in account while comparing the results.

 Although spark offers the ability to be used in a distributed system this laboratory will be implemented with one only node (our laptop).